mitsuoxv/us-tariffs-on-china/README.md

 To confirm the point \#1 above, I draw the distribution of 2018 Chinese shares in HTS 10 digit goods by each tariff schedule category.
 Chinese shares in “excl” are much higher than “34b”, “16b” and “200b” from which “excl” is excluded.
-As the shares in “rest” are as high as those of “excl”, USTR will receive massive product exclusion requests, as they imposed 15 percent tariffs on September 1, and will impose on December 15, 2019.
+As the shares in "300b\_c" (will be effective on December 15, 2019) are much much higer than those of "excl", USTR will receive massive product exclusion requests.

 ![](README_files/figure-gfm/boxplot-1.png)<!-- -->